-Emgold is a mineral exploration and mine development company with properties located in the western U.S. and Canada.
-The Company has a portfolio of exploration projects including the Buckskin Rawhide East, Buckskin Rawhide West, and Koegel Rawhide Properties in Nevada, and the Stewart Property and Rozan Properties in British Columbia.
-High grade vein and bulk disseminated gold exploration targets have been identified at the Buckskin Rawhide East, Buskin Rawhide West, and Koegel Rawhide Properties.
-Gold, silver, molybdenum and tungsten targets have been identified at the Stewart Property.
-Gold targets have been identified on the Rozan Property.
+Emgold is a gold exploration and mine development company with properties located in the western U.S. and Canada.
+Our vision is to "acquire high-quality gold assets in safe and stable jurisdictions of the world and advance them through exploration, feasibility, permitting, and construction with the goal of ultimately becoming a new gold producer".

+The Company has three gold and silver exploration projects located in the Rawhide Mining District, Nevada, adjacent to or near the producing Denton Rawhide Mine.
+These Properties include the Buckskin Rawhide East, Buckskin Rawhide West, and Koegel Rawhide Properties.
+High grade vein and bulk disseminated gold exploration targets have been identified on these Properties for further exploration.
+The Company also has two poly-metallic exploration projects located in the Nelson District of British Columbia.
+Gold, silver, molybdenum and tungsten targets have been identified and drilled on the Stewart Property.
+Gold targets have been identified and drilled on the Rozan Property.